astrosites/astrosites.github.io/_pages/building-options.md

 **Guide**: [http://nafiulis.me/making-a-static-blog-with-pelican.html](http://nafiulis.me/making-a-static-blog-with-pelican.html)

 [Pelican](https://blog.getpelican.com/) is esentially Jekyll, but written in Python.
-Since the astronomy community is so integreated with Python, some may find it easier to use and customize Pelican.
+Since the astronomy community is so integrated with Python, some may find it easier to use and customize Pelican.
 However, since most website building with either Jekyll or Pelican comes down to writing your own content and letting the theme determine the layout, one ends up not needing to customize the underlying website builder very often.
 Pelican has many [themes](http://www.pelicanthemes.com/) that you can choose from for your site, however the selection of themes is a bit more limited than the for Jekyll themes, since Pelican has a smaller userbase.

 Also, since Pelican is not officially supported by GitHub pages, you cannot simply push your Pelican files to GitHub and have GitHub build your site for you.
 This isn't a big concern however, since you can build your site using Pelican on your own computer and then push the generated static site to GitHub (as we have done with the HTML templates).